 A key component of making patient care safer in your hospital is to track your progress toward improvement.
-This section outlines the nationally recognized process and outcome measures that you will be collecting and submitting data on for the AHA/HRET HEN 2.0.
-Collecting these monthly data points at your hospital will guide your quality-improvement efforts as part of the Plan-Do-Study-Act (PDSA) process.
-Tracking your data in this manner will provide valuable information you need to study your data across time and determine the effects your improvement strategies are having on reducing patient harm.
-Furthermore, collecting these standardized metrics will allow the AHA/HRET HEN to aggregate, analyze, and report progress toward reaching the project's 40/20 goals across all AEAs by September 2016.
+This section outlines the nationally recognized process and outcome measures you will be collecting and submitting data on as part of the HRET HIIN.
+Collecting these monthly data points at your hospital will guide your quality improvement efforts as part of the Plan-Do-Study-Act (PDSA) process.
+Tracking your data in this manner will provide valuable information needed to study your data across time and determine the effects your improvement strategies are having on reducing patient harm.
+Furthermore, collecting these standardized metrics will allow the HRET HIIN to aggregate, analyze, and report progress toward reaching the project's 20/12 goals across all AEAs by September 2018.